 (In which I display my mediocrity.)

-The author, Mr. Santos, was asked to speak before an audience in Kalamazoo, MI one October when the war was still on.
+A writer was asked to speak before an audience in Kalamazoo, MI one October when the war was still on.
 On the same night he met another Filipino – Celestino Fabia, a farmer.
-Mr. Santos was surprised to see a man who travelled really long just to hear him talk.
+The writer was surprised to see a man who travelled really long just to hear him talk.
 In the course of the discussion, the man asked, in sporadically incorrect English, how the Filipino women of today were different from the stereotype he was familiar with.
-Mr. Santos replied that although they differ in the exterior, both women of different eras bear the heart and soul of a modest Filipina.
+The writer replied that although they differ in the exterior, both women of different eras bear the heart and soul of a modest Filipina.
 Mr. Fabia was pleased.

-After the lecture, Mr. Fabia told Mr. Santos about his farm and his family and invited him over to his house, repeatedly saying that his wife, Ruth, will be pleased to meet “a first class Filipino”.
+After the lecture, Mr. Fabia told the writer about his farm and his family and invited him over to his house, repeatedly saying that his wife, Ruth, will be pleased to meet “a first class Filipino”.
 He also told him about his son, Roger, with pride.
-Mr. Fabia picked Mr. Santos up the next day and during the course of what seemed to be an endless journey to the distant farm, Mr. Santos became aware of Mr. Fabia’s life in the Philippines.
+Mr. Fabia picked the writer up the next day and during the course of what seemed to be an endless journey to the distant farm, the writer became aware of Mr. Fabia’s life in the Philippines.
 He was a spoiled brat and the black sheep of the family.
 He lived in an old Visayan town where there are no apples.
 But there are coconut trees and roosters cooing early in the morning, and there was his family.

 The Flanders Panel by Arturo Pérez-Reverte

 Photo SourceThe Flanders Panel